 Cape Royal is situated at almost 8,000 feet and is the southernmost vantage on the North Rim.
 It is spectacular and provides the closest thing to a total panoramic view of the Grand Canyon.
 Visitors who go the extra distance to reach this scenic point will be rewarded with views and solitude.
 Drive 23 miles (one way) on the main park road from the Visitor Center to road’s end at the Cape Royal parking lot.
 Park and follow the paved path for a mile to the natural arch, Angels Window, and then to Cape Royal Point.
 From this rocky outcrop you can see the Colorado River.

 Bright Angel Point

 Easily reached via a half mile paved walkway, Bright Angel Point has spur paths where visitors can enjoy sweeping views of Bright Angel Canyon below and canyon buttes and temples.
-The South Rim is 11 miles on the other side and far in the distance to the south are the San Francisco Peaks.
+The South Rim is 11 miles as the eagle flies on the other side, and far in the distance to the south are the San Francisco Peaks.
 The path to the Bright Angel Point begins at the Visitor Center parking area.